-Intrinsic Motivation in Computational Creativity with Applications to Games
+Intrinsic Motivation in Computational Creativity with Applications to Games.
+(Industry placement at Splash Damage and Microsoft Research)

-Christian studied Computer Science, History of Art and Business in Germany and the UK, and is now based in London to work towards a PhD in Computational Creativity, a subfield of Artificial Intelligence.
-He challenges the question how computers could ever become genuinely creative, by drawing on a highly interdisciplinary approach based on Philosophy, Cognitive Science and Computing.
-Having worked in the R&D department of SAP SE for three years, Christian has substantial industrial experience.
+Christian studied Computer Science, History of Art and Business in Germany and the UK and is now based in London, working towards a PhD in Artificial Intelligence.
+His work challenges the question how computers could ever become genuinely creative with a highly interdisciplinary approach based on Computing, Cognitive Science and Philosophy.
+Over the last few years, he published papers on a wide range of topics, held a tutorial on intrinsic motivation in video games, organised workshops on computational serendipity and spent three months at NYU’s Game Innovation Lab for a research collaboration.
+Christian has substantial industry experience, looking back at three years in the R&D department of SAP SE and a recent internship at Microsoft Research Cambridge.
 He enjoys working in an international environment with open-minded, passionate people.
-His main game-related interests are in procedural content generation and general game AI.

 Home institution: Goldsmiths